MFE-NER: Multi-feature Fusion Embedding for Chinese Named Entity Recognition: Experiments

 \subsection{Experiment Settings}

-The backbone of the NER model used in our work is mainly Multi-feature Fusion Embedding (MFE) + BiLSTM + CRF.
+The backbone of the NER model used in our work is mainly BiLSTM + CRF.
 The BiLSTM+CRF model is stable and has been verified in many research projects.
-Meanwhile, we mainly focus on testing the efficiency of our Multi-feature Fusion Embedding.
-So, if it works well with the BiLSTM+CRF model, it would have a great chance to perform well in other model structures. \\ Table \ref{table2} lists some of the hyper-parameters in our training stage.
-We set a batch size of 12 and running 60 epochs in each training.
-We use Adam as the optimizer and the learning rate is set to 0.002.
+Meanwhile, as our method is focused on providing a complementary lightweight module for current named entity recognition models, we select two pre-trained language models, static embedding trained by Word2Vec\cite{2013Efficient} and BERT\cite{kenton2019bert}.
+To be more specific, BERT-base is used in our work, which has 12 transformer layers in total.
+Our MFE-NER with glyph and phonetic embedding is attached to them by simple concatenation.\\ Table \ref{table2} lists some of the hyper-parameters in our training stage.
+Adam is used as the optimizer and the learning rate is set to 0.002.
 In order to reduce over-fitting, we set a rather high dropout \cite{srivastava2014dropout} rate of 0.4.
-Meanwhile, we also set the Early Stop, allowing 5 epochs of loss not decreasing.
+Meanwhile, the Early Stop is also deployed, allowing 5 epochs of loss not decreasing.